jayem256/go_fast_copy/README.md

-# Go Fast Copy - A fast file transfer over TCP using parallel LZ4 compression
+# Go Fast Copy - Fast file transfer over TCP using parallel LZ4 compression

 ## For when you gotta Go fast!
 This repository provides simple client and server tools written in **Go** for the purpose of enabling fast file transfers over single TCP stream.
 File content is compressed by client using **LZ4** on the fly and decompressed by receiving end before persisting it on mass storage.
 The server application is simple single user tool with optional **AES-128 or 256** encryption for authentication and privacy when transferring files over untrusted networks.